opensearch-project/documentation-website/_search-plugins/ltr/core-concepts.md

 Similarly, in the context of searching for movies, the ranking function must use relevant features to determine the most relevant results.
 These features may include:

 - Whether and to what degree the search keywords match the title field, such as `titleScore`.
-- Whether and how much the search keywords match the description field, such as `descScore`
+- Whether and to what degree the search keywords match the description field, such as `descScore`.
 - The movie's popularity, such as `popularity`
 - The movie's rating, such as `rating`
 - The number of keywords used during the search, such as `numKeywords*)`.